ayushichawade/Software-Engineering-Project-Book-Recommendation-System-/README.md

 # 1. Git
+I used GitHub to save and update all my project work.
+Whenever I made changes or added something new to my project, I uploaded it to GitHub.
+This helped me keep track of my progress and have a backup of my work

 # 2. UML
 UML diagrams are a standardized visual representation technique used in software engineering to model software systems. <br>